UBC-ECE-Sasha/PIM-HDC/PIM_HDC/README.md

      IM represents discrete signals.

-   * A continuos item memory (CIM) extends the notion of item memory to analog values (e.g., the signal levels of channels) for mapping.
+   * A continuous item memory (CIM) extends the notion of item memory to analog values (e.g., the signal levels of channels) for mapping.

      CIM is defined in `data.h` as `uint32_t chM[CHANNELS][BIT_DIM + 1]`.
 It is pre-computed.